Skip to main content

 How Scout works

 Scout captures all your user interface (UI) interactions on a web browser, such as clicks, scrolls, and overall navigation.
-This information is saved in a scouting report that you send to the Cerby Development team.
+This information is saved in a scouting report that you send to the Cerby team.

 To get started, you must authenticate by providing an API key that you generate in the Cerby web app with the following scopes: